bloock/bloock-managed-api/README.md

 To deploy the API as a standalone application, follow these steps:

+1. **Clone the Repository or Download the Latest Release:**

-1. **Clone the Repository:**
+   1.1. **Clone the Repository:**

-    - Open your terminal and navigate to the directory where you want to clone the [repository]((https://github.com/bloock/bloock-managed-api)).
+    - Open your terminal and navigate to the directory where you want to clone the [repository]((https://github.com/bloock/bloock-identity-managed-api)).

-    - Run the following command to clone the [repository]((https://github.com/bloock/bloock-managed-api)):
+    - Run the following command to clone the [repository]((https://github.com/bloock/bloock-identity-managed-api)):

     ```bash
      git clone https://github.com/bloock/managed-api.git
      ```

+   Instead of cloning the repository, it's recommended to download the latest release to ensure you have the most stable and up-to-date version of the Bloock Managed API.

+   1.2 **Download the Latest Release:**

+    - Visit the [repository's releases page](https://github.com/bloock/bloock-managed-api/releases) on GitHub.

+    - Look for the latest release version and select it.

+    - Under the Assets section, you will find downloadable files.
+Choose the appropriate file for your operating system (e.g., Windows, macOS, Linux).

+    - Download the selected release file to your local machine.

 2. **Navigate to the Repository:**

-    - Change your current directory to the cloned repository:
+    - Change your current directory to the cloned repository or downloaded the release file:

     ```bash
      cd managed-api